 You’ll be on the bill and in the promo.
 We’ll give you up to ten minutes of stage time (either before the performer, or at the break if there’s more than one performer) to discuss your work; that will be filmed and produced for downstream audiences, so you’ll need to sign our deceptively intimidating but actually gentle Media Release (it’s an awkward fit but should work).
 There’s also an Exhibit Indemnification that will need your signature in any case.

 The work has to be family-friendly — nudes are out even if they’re tasteful.
 All works need to hang from the picture rails in the room.
-Twelve pieces maximum, fewer if they’re giant or more if they’re tiny.
-It’s OK if they’re for sale.
-Tape and tacks are against the house rules, so any tags, statements, cards, or like-that will need to attach to the art or its frame.
+Twelve hanging pieces maximum.
+If you have a flip-stand or something for prints, or other on-the-floor hardware, feel free to bring it.
+Tape and tacks are against the house rules, so any price tags (it’s totally kosher for you to make sales; and you keep all the proceeds), artist and/or item statements, business cards, or like-that will need to attach to the art or its frame.